carsonSgit/Mice-Neural-Decoding-ML/README.md

 Thanks to their experiment, we are able to access the mices' neural data and analyze what neuron activation corresponds to navigation decision making.

 From the [data provided](https://dandiarchive.org/dandiset/000579) by the researchers, we were tasked with creating a Machine Learning model that would be able to predict a mouse's position in the maze.
+We were allowed to work from 9:00AM March 16 to 1:30PM March 17.